 NetApp uses a multichannel distribution strategy.
 We sell our products and services to end-user business customers and service providers through a direct sales force and an ecosystem of partners.
 We work with a wide range of partners for our customers, including technology partners, value-added resellers, system integrators, OEMs, service providers and distributors.
-During fiscal 2017, sales through our indirect channels represented 78% of our net revenues.
+During fiscal 2018, sales through our indirect channels represented 79% of our net revenues.
 Our global partner ecosystem is critical to NetApp's growth and success.
 We are continually strengthening existing partnerships and investing in new ones to ensure we are meeting the evolving needs of our customers.

-As of April 28, 2017, our worldwide sales and marketing functions consisted of approximately 5,100 managers, sales representatives and technical support personnel.
-We have field sales offices in approximately 45 countries.
-Sales to customers Arrow Electronics, Inc. and Avnet, Inc., which are distributors, accounted for 22% and 20% of our net revenues, respectively, in fiscal 2017.
+As of April 27, 2018, our worldwide sales and marketing functions consisted of approximately 5,100 managers, sales representatives and technical support personnel.
+We have field sales offices in approximately 47 countries.
+Sales to customers Arrow Electronics, Inc. and Tech Data Corporation, which are distributors, each accounted for 17% of our net revenues in fiscal 2018.
 Information about sales to and accounts receivables from our major customers, segment disclosures, foreign operations and net sales attributable to our geographic regions is included in Note 16 - Segment, Geographic, and Significant Customer Information of the Notes to Consolidated Financial Statements